 THE BOARD OF DIRECTORS RECOMMENDS A VOTE:

+FOR EACH BOARD OF DIRECTORS NOMINEE UNDER PROPOSAL 1

-FOR ON PROPOSALS 1, 2, 3, 4, 5 AND 6
+AND FOR ON PROPOSALS 2, 3, 4 AND 5

 PROPOSAL YOUR VOTE BOARD OF DIRECTORS RECOMMENDS 1.
-To elect two Class II directors, as nominated by the Company's Board of Directors, to hold office until the 2026 annual meeting of stockholders or until their successors are duly elected and qualified; 500 WITHHOLD I 1.01 Timothy P. Coughlin FOR WITHHOLD FOR 1.02 Jane A. Gross, Ph.D.
+To elect two Class III directors, as nominated by the Company's Board of Directors (the "Board of Directors"), to hold office until the 2027 annual meeting of stockholders or until their successors are duly elected and qualified; of FOR WITHHOLD 1 1.01 Svetlana Lucas, Ph.D.
+FOR 1.02 Sanjay S. Shukla, M.D., M.S.
 FOR 2.
-To ratify the appointment of Ernst & Young LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2023; FOR AGAINST ABSTAIN FOR 3.
-To approve, on an advisory basis, the compensation of the Company's named executive officers; FOR 4.
+To ratify the appointment of Ernst & Young LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2024; FOR AGAINST ABSTAIN FOR 3.
+To approve, on an advisory basis, the compensation of the Company's named executive officers s; 🔲 FOR 4.
 To approve an amendment to the aTyr Pharma, Inc. 2015 Stock Option and Incentive Plan, as amended; FOR 5.
-To approve an amendment to the Company's Restated Certificate of Incorporation to increase the number of authorized shares of common stock from 85,000,000 to 170,000,000 shares; FOR 6.
-To approve the authorization to adjourn the Annual Meeting, if necessary, to solicit additional proxies if there are not sufficient votes in favor of Proposals 4 or 5; and FOR 7.
-The transaction of such other business as may properly come before the Annual Meeting or any adjournment or postponement thereof.
-Check here if you would like to attend the meeting in person.
+To approve the authorization to adjourn the Annual Meeting, if necessary, to solicit additional proxies if there are not sufficient votes in favor of Proposal 4; and FOR 6.
+To transact such other business as may properly come before the Annual Meeting or any adjournment or postponement thereof. ☐ Check here if you would like to attend the meeting in person.
 Authorized Signatures - Must be completed for your instructions to be executed.
 Please sign exactly as your name(s) appears on your account.
-If held in joint tenancy, all persons should include title and authority.
-Corporations should provide full name of corporation and title of Form. - Sig nature (and Title if applicable) Date Signature (if held jointly) Date
+If held in joint tenancy, a administrators, etc., should include title and authority.
+Corporations should provide ful authorized officer signing the Proxy/Vote Form. all persons : f Sig nature (and Title if applicable) Date Signature (if held jointly) Date